Johnnseu/NETDROID/README.md

 # Netdroid
-An easy information gathering tool used for penetration testing Created for beginners.
+A Network Analysis tool Created for beginners.